 The question of the management of penal institutions, is of course, difficult under most favorable circumstances.
 There are various methods of management, each having warm advocates.
-While the en-couragement of any method of manage-ment that will develop the reformatory features of prison life appeals strongly to the sympathetic and humans sentiments of mankind, yet it is to be borne in mind of mankind, yet it is to be borne in mind that the place should not be made so inviting that the careless and wickedly disposed will commit deeds of lawlessness without fearing the punishment to follow.
-The humanity of the present age demands that punishment for violation of law by imprisonment or otherwise shall not be inflicted barbarously, inhumanly, or in any manner that would tend to stiffe the better sentiments of a man even though a viosentiments of a man, even though a vio-lator of the law; but rather that the pun-ishment shall be humane, yet reasonable, fixed, certain and determined in its char-acter.
-This may be brought about by confinement in the penitentiary in solitary cells, in restraint of liberty, in strict and rigid discipline, in plain, simple fare, yet plenty and wholesome, clothing of the most common quality and some particular uniform color and hard, steady and continuous labor during the period of confine tinuous labor during the period of confinement.
-I do not believe in a sentimentality that would supply to the prisoner, convicted frequently of the most henious crimes known to mankind, with every luxury, form of amusement or intellectual regreation that would be regarded as any recreation that would be regarded as spe-cial privileges by many who lead a hum-ble, yet honest and upright life.
+While the encouragement of any method of manage-ment that will develop the reformatory features of prison life appeals strongly to the sympathetic and humans sentiments of mankind, yet it is to be borne in mind that the place should not be made so inviting that the careless and wickedly disposed will commit deeds of lawlessness without fearing the punishment to follow.
+The humanity of the present age demands that punishment for violation of law by imprisonment or otherwise shall not be inflicted barbarously, inhumanly, or in any manner that would tend to stifle the better sentiments of a man, even though a violator of the law; but rather that the punishment shall be humane, yet reasonable, fixed, certain and determined in its character.
+This may be brought about by confinement in the penitentiary in solitary cells, in restraint of liberty, in strict and rigid discipline, in plain, simple fare, yet plenty and wholesome, clothing of the most common quality and some particular uniform color and hard, steady and continuous labor during the period of confinement.
+I do not believe in a sentimentality that would supply to the prisoner, convicted frequently of the most henious crimes known to mankind, with every luxury, form of amusement or intellectual recreation that would be regarded as special privileges by many who lead a humble, yet honest and upright life.
 I believe in classification of the prisoners, so far as it can be done, with the view of separating the older and more hardened criminals from those who have committed, perhaps under mitigating cicumstances, their first offense, and who sincerely repent, desiring to pay the penalty for the broken law, retrieve the mistakes of the past, and lead an honest and upright life.
-Such prisoners should receive all reasonable encour agement.
-This, it seems to me, might properly be done by constructing new ells in the new cell house in the east wins of the pentientiary, which is now used as a chapel.
-This would render it less difficult to maintain this class of prisoners without coming so much in contact with the more hardened class.
+Such prisoners should receive all reasonable encouragement.
+This, it seems to me, might properly be done by constructing new cells in the new cell house in the east wing of the penitentiary, which is now used difficult to maintain this class of prisoners without coming so much in contact